Yellow clown goby: In the aquarium

 The yellow clown goby is popular with aquarists and is generally considered to be reef safe.
 It is especially suited to nano reef tanks because of its small size, and the ability of the aquarist to closely monitor its health.
 Equally bright as their coloration is their personality; they are valued additions to reef aquaria, with a reputation for being friendly and entertaining.

 Because of territorial issues with their own kind in the small confines of a tank, they are best kept singly or as a breeding pair.

 Given host corals in which to "roost", these fish are a colorful and entertaining addition to reef tanks.
 Many gobies become accustomed to their keepers, recognize their presence, and seem to beg for food.
 Additionally, when perching in a favorite location, they seem to do a "fish dance" where they wiggle back and forth in an undulating motion while waving their fins.

 Many of these fish arrive at retailers in emaciated condition and are slow or finicky eaters.
 They often starve in the presence of more voracious feeders, such as wrasses.
 Care must be taken to ensure they start eating within one or two days of acquisition.

 They are carnivorous and initially do not readily take flake or pellet foods, instead preferring live or frozen.
-Suggested foods include live brine shrimp fortified with phytoplankton to boost nutritional value, Zooplankton, frozen or live mysis shrimp, and finely chopped silversides (a commonly available small fish sold fresh or frozen).
+Suggested foods include live brine shrimp fortified with phytoplankton to boost nutritional value, zooplankton, frozen or live mysis shrimp, and finely chopped silversides (a commonly available small fish sold fresh or frozen).
 This animal, like many other marine species, requires a varied diet to survive in long term captivity.
 Regular feeding of at least four kinds of foods is recommended.

 Conservation status

-The yellow clown goby is not found on the IUCN Red List.
+The yellow clown goby is listed as of "least concern" on the IUCN Red List.
 The species is highly resilient, with localized populations able to double within fifteen months.